 2.)
 Even though they are typically a calm snake, they can also be a bit snarfy and have a nice bite on them.

 3.)
-The carpet python feeds mostly on reptiles, amphibians, birds, and mammals like rodents, possums, and wallabies, since these are non-venomous they kill their prey by constricting it until the prey dies and then they swallow it whole; head first.
+The carpet python feeds mostly on reptiles, amphibians, birds, rodents, and possums.
+Since these snakes are non-venomous they kill their prey by constricting it until the prey dies and then they swallow it whole; head first.

 4.)
 Jungle carpet pythons are nocturnal (active at night).